GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Some people, when confronted with a problem, think ‘I know, I’ll use regular expressions.’
-Now they have two problems.
+> ### The class of problems that are computable by a digital computer apparently includes every problem that is computable by any kind of device.
 >
-> ~ *Jamie Zawinski*
+> ~ *Danny Hillis*

 ---
 ## 🏎 Quick Facts